IntuitDeveloper/intuit-api-docs/docs/graphql-concepts/query.md

 ## Query

-Query is the GraphQL concept used to fetch data.
-Here is an example GraphQL query:
+Query is the GraphQL concept used to fetch data from the server.
+Think of it as a GET request in the REST API world, **but remember - GraphQL requests are always POST calls**.
+You can use a query to fetch a single field, multiple fields, apply filters, or get data conditionally.

+As an example, here is a simple GraphQL query that would fetch company information:

 ```
 query getCompanyName {